jellybean1402/Java_Assignment_5/README.md

 - `area()`: Calculates and returns the area of the circle using the formula π * radius * radius.
 - `perimeter()`: Calculates and returns the perimeter (circumference) of the circle using the formula 2 * π * radius.

+**MainShape Class:**
+- `main(String[] args)`: The main method of the program.
+  - Creates instances of `Circle`, `Triangle`, and `Rectangle` classes.
+  - Invokes methods to calculate and display the perimeter and area for each shape.
+  - Prints the perimeter and area of the circle.
+  - Prints the perimeter and area of the triangle.
+  - Prints the perimeter and area of the rectangle.

+**Rectangle Class:**
+- `length`, `width`: Instance variables representing the length and width of the rectangle.
+- `Rectangle(double length, double width)`: Constructor initializing the rectangle with given length and width.
+- `area()`: Calculates and returns the area of the rectangle using the formula `length * width`.
+- `perimeter()`: Calculates and returns the perimeter of the rectangle using the formula `2 * (length + width)`.

+**MainShape Class:**
+- `main(String[] args)`: The main method of the program.
+  - Creates an instance of the `Rectangle` class.
+  - Invokes methods to calculate and display the perimeter and area for the rectangle.
+  - Prints the perimeter and area of the rectangle.

+**Shape Interface:**
+- `area()`: Interface method to calculate and return the area of a shape.
+Classes implementing this interface must provide their implementation.
+- `perimeter()`: Interface method to calculate and return the perimeter of a shape.
+Classes implementing this interface must provide their implementation.

+**Implementing Classes (e.g., Rectangle, Circle, Triangle):**
+- Implement the `Shape` interface by providing concrete implementations for the `area()` and `perimeter()` methods.
+- Each implementing class defines how to calculate the area and perimeter for its specific shape.

+**Triangle Class:**
+- `base`, `side1`, `side2`, `height`: Instance variables representing the base, two sides, and height of the triangle.
+- `Triangle(double base, double side1, double side2, double height)`: Constructor initializing the triangle with given base, sides, and height.
+- `area()`: Calculates and returns the area of the triangle using the formula `0.5 * base * height`.
+- `perimeter()`: Calculates and returns the perimeter of the triangle using the formula `base + side1 + side2`.

+**MainShape Class:**
+- `main(String[] args)`: The main method of the program.
+  - Creates an instance of the `Triangle` class.
+  - Invokes methods to calculate and display the perimeter and area for the triangle.
+  - Prints the perimeter and area of the triangle.

 # PART 2